nicholsonjon/hirameku/README.md

 - AWS CloudFront/Azure CDN/Google Cloud CDN
 - AWS API Gateway/Azure API Management/Google Cloud API Gateway
 - AWS Lambda/Azure Functions/Google Cloud Functions
-- AWS SQS/Azure Service Bus/Google Pub/Sub
+- AWS SNS/Azure Service Bus/Google Pub/Sub
 - AWS ElastiCache/Azure Cache/Memorystore for Redis
 - AWS DocumentDB/Azure Cosmos DB/MongoDB Atlas on Google Cloud

+AWS will be supported first, with Azure also being given priority.
+Google Cloud will be a best effort case.

-Deployments will be handled by [Pulumi](https://www.pulumi.com/) and the cloud vendors' respective CLI tools.
+Deployments are planned to be handled by [Pulumi](https://www.pulumi.com/) and the cloud vendors' respective CLI tools.

 # Getting Started

 To build and run Hirameku locally, you'll need:

-- .NET >=6.x SDK
+- .NET >=6 SDK
 - NodeJS >=18
 - Docker Desktop >= 4 (technically, you don't _have_ to use Docker for dev, but that's the supported environment)